gleuch/dexter-rivescript-module/README.md

-# dexter-aiml-module
+# dexter-rivescript-module

-> Allow message parsing using externally hosted AIML file.
+> Allow message parsing using externally hosted Rive file.
 >
-> AIML files must be hosted externally and configured in the module.
+> Rive files must be hosted externally and configured in the module.
 We recommend hosting them on a [GitHub Gist](https://gist.github.com).
 [Example]()

 ## File Details
 ### index.js